-- develop, test and validate product-specific testing methods for the determination and verification of product performance in relation to the said specific parameters; - provide analyses and recommendations for additional mechanisms and incentives to reward design for circularity and product durability such as extended guarantees, VAT reduction, and others and which best mitigate potential trade-offs; - map the material flows relevant for the given product group and assess the impacts of potential requirements on these flows within and across value chains (requirement on e.g. recycled content in one value chain can impact availability of secondary raw material in another value chain, etc.); - develop quantitative and qualitative data on relevant aspects of consumer behaviour in relation to the product parameters for the given product groups.
+- assess the performance of products in relation to the specific product parameters (following or building on the methods used in ESPR) and explore pathways to their improvement; - focus on those product parameters having impact on product aspects contributing to circularity, i.e., durability, reliability, reusability, upgradability, reparability, possibility of maintenance and refurbishment, presence of substances of concern, resource use and resource efficiency, recycled content, possibility of remanufacturing and recycling, possibility of recovery of materials, expected generation of waste materials, and premature obsolescence, as well as social sustainability requirements, which are currently not covered by ESPR; - develop, test and validate product-specific testing methods for the determination and verification of product performance in relation to the said specific parameters; - provide analyses and recommendations for additional mechanisms and incentives to reward design for circularity and product durability such as extended guarantees, VAT reduction, and others and which best mitigate potential trade-offs; - map the material flows relevant for the given product group and assess the impacts of potential requirements on these flows within and across value chains (requirement on e.g. recycled content in one value chain can impact availability of secondary raw material in another value chain, etc.); - develop quantitative and qualitative data on relevant aspects of consumer behaviour in relation to the product parameters for the given product groups.

 Proposals should take into account all provisions of the ESPR.
 The ESPR provisions aim at improving the overall sustainability of the product(s) in question, and by improving the product aspects set out in that regulation (see Art.
 5; Annex I).
-In addition, the revised version of the MEErP methodology by JRC, and the Ecodesign for Sustainable Products Regulation: Study on new product priorities published in 2024 should all be reference points.
+In addition, the revised version of the MEErP methodology by JRC 154, and the Ecodesign for Sustainable Products Regulation: Study on new product priorities 155 published in 2024 should all be reference points.
 The series of standards on material efficiency for energy-related products EN455XX must be considered as well.
-In relation to the presence of substances of concern, building on the relevant provisions in the ESPR, the proposals should take into account the principles of Safe and Sustainable by Design (SSbD) applied to chemicals and materials.
+In relation to the presence of substances of concern, building on the relevant provisions in the ESPR, the proposals should take into account the principles of Safe and Sustainable by Design (SSbD)156 applied to chemicals and materials.

 For the individual products within the product groups, the proposals should assess the existing methods for the setting of the ecodesign requirements in relation to the specific parameters (as set out in Annex I of the ESPR) with the objective to improve the product aspects (as set out in Article 5 of the ESPR) and, as appropriate, develop them further based on the nature of the product, its most relevant aspects and its impacts over its life cycle.
-In doing so, the projects should make use of the work already done in assessing the setting of requirements under Directive 2009/125/EC and the continuing efforts to develop and improve science-based assessment tools, such as the updated Methodology for Ecodesign of Energy-related Products (MEErP).
+In doing so, the projects